lovelysandlonelys/Reading-Log-Chrome-Extension/README.md

 # Reading-Log-Chrome-Extension
 A repository for Savannah Stephenson and Gabe Cavazos's senior capstone project: A chrome extension that serves as a reading log for web pages.
+The extension is currently still under development.

 # Privacy Policy for Reading Log Chrome Extension
 Last updated: 04/22/2025